 "Will she be OK?"
 Poromon asked nervously.

-"I think so," Mantarou told him.
-"Just needs to stay warm."
+"I think so," Mantarou said, "just needs to stay warm."

 "Now, seriously," Momoe broke in, "why is the bird thing talking?!"

 "Dig… what?" she asked, a pang of fear shooting through her eyes.
-"Like those monsters that attacked on Christmas?!"
+"Like those monsters that attacked?!"

 "Well, yes an' no," Davis tried.
 "Look, he's friendly, that's all you gotta know right now, so—"